BarRaider/streamdeck-stopwatch/README.md

 ## New in v1.5
 - Time is written to a file of your choice so you can display the elapsed time on your stream
-- File is now created immediatly when you press the "Save" button
+- File is now created immediately when you press the "Save" button

 ## Current functionality
 - New: Long press (2 seconds) on the key to reset the stopwatch